Note

 - A condition of Content contains any of these sensitivity labels with relevant labels (for example, all PROTECTED labels) selected.

-- A second condition group, which is linked via the AND operand.
-The second group is set to NOT.
-It contains a condition of recipient is a member of, protected users.
+- A condition group, which is linked via the AND operand.
+The second group set to NOT with contain a condition of recipient is a member of, protected users.

-- A policy that needs an action, which blocks or redirects email to recipients who aren't part of the selected group.
+- Rules require an action that blocks or redirects email to recipients who aren't part of the configured group.

 Example DLP Rule: Block PROTECTED email to noncleared internal users